Action News Troubleshooters: A warning about pet leasing agreements

 Some New Jersey and Pennsylvania legislators agree.

+Representative Jeanne McNeill is introducing similar legislation against pet lease agreements for Pennsylvania.

-"I feel they're fraudulent and deceptive," she said.
-"Many people don't read the fine print, they're just so excited to bring that puppy home and they can threaten to take away your puppy and repossess it just like a car or a piece of furniture."
+"I feel they're fraudulent and deceptive," McNeill said.
+"Many people don't read the fine print; they're just so excited to bring that puppy home.
+They can threaten to take away your puppy and repossess it just like a car or a piece of furniture."

+The Schall case was dismissed.
+The court said it should go to arbitration.

 "We were definitely taken advantage of," said Schall.